timdecode/UnrealGPUSwarm/README.md

 [Tweet of the above](https://twitter.com/timd_ca/status/1243941167005192192)

 This project is for Unreal 4.24.
-It would probably work in later versions, but a few shader things have changed and you will likely get compile errors.
+It might work in later versions, but you might need to fix a few compiler errors around shader binding.
+I would be suprised if my ``FIBMInstanceBuffer`` works in 4.26.

 The compute shader magic happens in [ComputeShaderTestComponent.cpp](Source/UnrealGPUSwarm/ComputeShaderTestComponent.cpp).
 To work with compute shaders in Unreal you need a few things:
 - the compute shader/kernel source that runs on the GPU (a .usf file)